ocaml/dune/doc/dune-files.rst

 Note that such named dependency list can also include unnamed dependencies (like ``index.html`` in the example above).
-Also, such user defined names wil shadow built in variables.
+Also, such user defined names will shadow built in variables.
 So ``(:workspace_root x)`` will shadow the built in ``%{workspace_root}`` variable.